flutter/website/web-analogs.md

 </div>

 ### Adding Box Shadows
-In CSS you can specify shadow offset and blur in shorthand, using the ```box-shadow``` property.
-In this example, the shadow properties are ```xOffset: 0px, yOffset: 3px,
+In CSS you can specify shadow offset and blur in shorthand, using the box-shadow property.
+This example shows two box shadows, with properties:
+*  ```xOffset: 0px, yOffset: 2px, blur: 4px, color: black @80% alpha```
-blur: 12px, color: black @40% alpha```.
+*  ```xOffset: 0px, yOffset: 06x, blur: 20px, color: black @50% alpha```.

 In Flutter, each property and value is specified separately.
-Use the ```boxShadow``` property of BoxDecoration to create a new [BoxShadow](https://docs.flutter.io/flutter/painting/BoxShadow-class.html) widget.
-Multiple BoxShadow widgets can be stacked to customize the shadow depth, color, etc.
+Use the ```boxShadow``` property of BoxDecoration to create a list of [BoxShadow](https://docs.flutter.io/flutter/painting/BoxShadow-class.html) widgets.
+You can define one or multiple BoxShadow widgets, which can be stacked to customize the shadow depth, color, etc.

 <div class="lefthighlight">